arcus-azure/arcus.backgroundjobs/docs/versioned_docs/version-v0.3/02-Features/03-Databricks/gain-insights.md

 IEnumerable<JobRun> finishedJobRuns = await provider.GetFinishedJobRunsAsync(startOfWindow, endOfWindow);
 ```

-It provides following information about the job that was executated, such as name & id, along with [details about a single job run](https://github.com/Azure/azure-databricks-client/blob/master/csharp/Microsoft.Azure.Databricks.Client/Run.cs).
+It provides following information about the job that was executed, such as name & id, along with [details about a single job run](https://github.com/Azure/azure-databricks-client/blob/master/csharp/Microsoft.Azure.Databricks.Client/Run.cs).

 ### Measure finished job outcomes
 Measures the finished job runs by reporting the results as (multi-dimensional) metrics.